msanchariii/evolver/README.md

+# If you are a contributor of GSSOC'25 please visit the correct link: [Organa](https://github.com/msanchriii/organa)

 # Evolver

 A robust online examination platform built with Node.js, Express, React, TypeScript, and PostgreSQL.
 It features role-based access control for Controller, Teacher, and Student users, complete with an Admin panel, exam management, result handling, and user profile functionality.